bmrf/tron/README.md

 # USE

-1. Boot into Safe Mode with Network Support (Safe Mode is not required but is strongly recommended)
+1. [Boot into Safe Mode with Network Support](#safe-mode).
+Safe Mode is not required but is strongly recommended.

 2. Copy `tron.bat` and the `\resources` folder to the target machine and run `tron.bat` as an **ADMINISTRATOR** (Tron does not work if you don't it run as an Administrator)